-Changes, uncertainty, and disrupted routines can feel especially big for many autistic people.
-Even small changes can bring feelings of stress, overwhelm, anxiety, frustration, or emotional exhaustion; particularly when things feel unpredictable, rushed, or out of your control.
-Routines often provide comfort, safety, predictability, and a sense of balance in a world that can sometimes feel overwhelming.
+Changes, uncertainty and disrupted routines can feel especially significant for many autistic people.
+Even small changes can bring feelings of stress, overwhelm, anxiety, frustration or emotional exhaustion, particularly when things feel unpredictable, rushed or out of your control.
+Routines often provide comfort, predictability and a sense of balance in a world that can sometimes feel overwhelming.

-These free neuroaffirming resources have been created to gently support understanding around routines, transitions, and change.
-Inside you’ll find reflective guides, practical strategies, and supportive worksheets to help explore why change can feel difficult, what might help before and during transitions, and ways to approach change with greater self-compassion and emotional safety.
+These free neuroaffirming resources have been created to support understanding around routines, transitions and change.
+Inside you'll find reflective guides, practical strategies and supportive worksheets to help explore why change can feel difficult, what might help before and during transitions, and ways to approach change with greater self-understanding and self-compassion.

-There is no right or wrong way to respond to change, and you do not need to “just cope” or force yourself through overwhelm.
+There is no right or wrong way to respond to change, and you do not need to "just cope" or push yourself through overwhelm.

 Take what feels helpful, leave what doesn't, and return to the resources whenever you need to.